An Early Investigation of the HHL Quantum Linear Solver for Scientific Applications

 In the Qiskit-based HHL implementation that we used~\cite{anedumla_quantum_linear_solvers}, it is suggested that

-where $\mathbbm{1}_{nv} = 1$ if the coefficient matrix has a negative eigenvalue, $0$ otherwise.
-In this paper, we will adjust $n_c$ to illustrate the influence of the QPE resources on the HHL circuit's total cost and the algorithm's precision in domain applications.
+where $\mathbb{I}_{nv} = 1$ if the coefficient matrix has a negative eigenvalue; otherwise, it is $0$.
+In this paper, we will adjust $n_c$ to illustrate the influence of the QPE resources on the HHL circuit's total cost and the algorithm's accuracy in domain~applications.

-Note that, without circuit optimization, the increase of $n_c$ will exponentially increase the gate counts in HHL circuits.
-Recall the HHL circuit in Figure~\ref{fig:hhl-general}, an extra clock qubit leads an extra controlled $U^{2^{n_c - 1}}$ and an extra controlled inverse $U^{2^{n_c - 1}}$ in HHL circuit, where $U = e^{itA}$ and $A$ is the coefficient matrix in a linear system.
-Generally, we should not explicitly compute the matrix $U^{2^{n_c - 1}}$, but apply gate $U$ for $2^{n_c - 1}$ times in the circuit.
-Then, the QPE part of the circuit contains $\sum_{j = 0}^{n_c-1} 2^j = 2^{n_c}-1$ number of $U$, and when there are $n_c + 1$ number of clock qubits, an extra $2^{n_c}$ number of $U$ is added into the QPE, which almost double the number of gates $U$ in QPE.
-The same situation happens on the inverse QPE part of the HHL circuit.

-When discussing resource estimation under a fault-tolerant setting, our primary concerns are the estimated runtime, the number of physical qubits, and extra resources required from the QEC code.
+When discussing resource estimation under a fault-tolerant setting, our primary concerns are the estimated runtime, the~number of physical qubits, and~extra resources required from the QEC code.